mrjurin/mrjurin.github.io/README.md

 > `.NET`, `PHP`, `python`, `RFID`, ``

 ---
 > **"** Passionate about software architecture and engineering.
 I am a programming hobbyist.
 Currently working with open source project and as a software architect at UMS.
 Involved heavily on designing solution for student information system, integration and many others.
 Open minded about technology and willing to learn from others.
 I am a trainer as well for object oriented programming,.
-Net VB &C#,.NET mvc ,django and laravel framework and koha library software.
+Net VB &C#,.NET mvc,xamarin studio,  ,django and laravel framework and koha library software.

 ---